Chase Bank Review

 Mobile banking made easy

-The most common user complaint?
-The app is only available for Android or iOS, not Blackberry or Windows phones.
+The most common user complaint is that the app is only available for Android or iOS phones.

-The app has one desirable feature not found online: Deposit checks.
+The app has one desirable feature not found online: The ability to deposit checks.

 - Choose the account to deposit money